 The Merced Fire Department (MFD) has a long history of dedicated service to the Merced Community and this dedication continues today.
 The department was established in 1873 and currently provides fire, rescue, and emergency management services for the citizens and visitors of the City of Merced.

 To significantly increase patient survival rates, the MFD promotes PulsePoint (a free mobile phone application allowing CPR trained individuals to receive alerts, directing them to not only where a cardiac arrest event is occurring, but also where they can find the nearest AED) and provides Basic Life Safety to the community and its visitors.
-The department also conducts fire safety inspections in buildings to ensure fire code compliance for fire and life safety.
+To further that endeavor, the MFD also has two full-time Paramedics.
+The department's fire prevention efforts include: fire safety inspections in buildings to ensure fire code compliance for fire and life safety and public-education programs.